What’s Happening in my Area?

-Development Regulations - To understand the regulations that guide the type of development that is permitted, check out the City’s current zoning code and proposed zoning code.
-To find out the current zoning and proposed zoning for a particular site, go to CityView.
+Development Regulations- To understand the regulations that guide the type of development that is permitted, check out the City’s zoning code.
+To find out the zoning for a particular site, go to CityView.
 Many areas of the City have additional land use and design regulations through Urban Renewal Plans.
 For additional regulations, check out the City’s Charter and Codes.

 Development Review - Many developments are reviewed by one or more development review body.
 Click here to view the Development Guidebook.

 - Planning Commission reviews subdivisions, Planned Unit Developments, certain conditional uses, rezoning requests, street closings, other legislation and more.

 - The Board of Municipal Zoning Appeals (BMZA) reviews variances, certain conditional uses, and other zoning appeals.

 - City Council reviews Planned Unit Developments, certain conditional uses, rezoning requests, and more.
 You can track land use actions through the City Council process by using their legislative calendar.